Dullabcherra

+Bengali and Meitei (Manipuri) are the official languages of this place.

 Etymology

 The name "Dullabcherra" originated meaning from the Singla River word Dullab (meaning "rare") and cherra (meaning "riverbank").

 Connectivity

 Dullabcherra is connected by road and railways to the rest of the country.

 Education

 There’s a wide range of private schools in Dullabcherra, including Education Department Govt of Assam schools.